 Shift to online retailing

-Many brick and mortar businesses were having problems before lockdown which Covid-19 has exacerbated.
-Naturally, more and more businesses will seek to focus on online retailing which has sustained less damage through the pandemic.
+Many brick and mortar businesses were having problems before lockdown, which Covid-19 has exacerbated.
+Naturally, more and more businesses will seek to focus on having an ecommerce website design system - one area unaffected by the pandemic - that works for them to stay afloat in the future.

 Live streaming demonstrations

 Now that more people are staying at home and on their phones and computers, we may see live demonstration selling as a way to connect with customers.
+This has become more and more popular with ecommerce websites.
 Businesses that adapt to new and innovative ways of engaging customers will benefit in the long run.

-It is clear that those who are ready to adapt, will be the ones that survive, and it will be interesting to see how business practices continue to evolve and change through the year.
+It is clear that those who are ready to adapt - namely by having their own website design - will be the ones that survive, and it will be interesting to see how business practices continue to evolve and change through the year.
 If you'd like to stay up to date with all the newest business trends, then check back regularly.
 Or if you'd like to speak to one of the team about an affordable business website, please don't hesitate to get in touch with us at DotGO.